-Approximately 600 acres of forest to the west and northwest of Sandy Lake is slated for housing development.
+Approximately 900 acres of forest to the west and northwest of Sandy Lake are slated for housing development.
 This is the primary watershed area.
 It is from this side that most of the surface water enters the system.
 There is already dirty water entering there.
 Damaging organics and salts need to be reversed rather than added to.
 Since the 1970s, aquatic studies point to deterioration in oxygenation and increased salt loading of Sandy Lake related to urbanization and some clearcutting.
 Significant further settlement within the Sandy Lake watershed would make the lake inhospitable to the migratory fish, reduce wildlife diversity, as well as increase flooding downstream in the Sackville River flood plain.

-For more detail on this watershed go to: Historical Summary of Sandy Lake Watershed
+For more detail on this watershed go to: Historical Summary of Sandy Lake Watershed.

-And “In a Nutshell, why we need to protect the lands on the west side of Sandy Lake.”
+See “In a Nutshell, why we need to protect the lands on the west side of Sandy Lake.”
 In a Nutshell

 Natural beach on the west shore of Sandy Lake